Social Justice

 Colin Kaepernick has taken his protests to another level by starting a youth camp inspired by the Black Panthers.

-Colin Kaepernick told the New York Daily News he plans to expand the Know Your Rights camp to areas outside of the Bay Area.
+Kaepernick told the New York Daily News he plans to expand the Know Your Rights camp beyond the Bay Area.
+He said he wants to partner with local leaders and activists in cities across the country.

-“What we’ve done here today in Oakland, we want to do all over the country, in cities all over this country, by bringing together local leaders, local activists and local youth, and not only giving them the skills and lessons they need, but we want to show them h9ow much we love and value them.”
+“What we’ve done here today in Oakland, we want to do all over the country,” he said.
+“We want to show young people how much we love and value them.”

 -